 - City of Refuge, Los Angeles.
 Noel Jones, is an absolute preaching phenomenon.
 He’s all over the TV, runs a 20,000 member church and hangs around with T.D Jakes.
 Need I say more?

-- Greater St. Stephen Full Gospel Baptist Church.
+- Changing a Generation & Greater St. Stephen Full Gospel Baptist Church.
 Paul Morton.
+New Orleans & Atlanta.
 Morton spearheaded the movement to bring the Charismatic/Pentecostal experience to black Baptists.
-As founder and presiding Bishop of the Full Gospel Baptist Church Fellowship, and having cut several impressive gospel albums, Paul Morton is a very influential leader.
+As founder and presiding Bishop of the Full Gospel Baptist Church Fellowship, and having cut several impressive gospel albums, and now leader with his wife of megachurches in two states, Paul Morton is a very influential leader.

 - Lakewood Church.
 Joel Osteen leads this incredibly large Lakewood Church, but his influence is really not inside the church world (never heard of anyone wanting to copy them).
-It’s with average people who like his watered down version of the Gospel.
+It’s with average people who like his seeker sensitive version of the Gospel.

 - I have omitted many other big ministries from this list, and ones you might see on TV.
 Many of these are actually just spins of these more truly influential churches.